Calvyn-Van-Wyngaardt/TVMC-On-RTOS-Extension/README.md

 Each line of the text file contains four fields that represent a model of a task.
 The four fields are: task id number, WECT, Deadline, and Period.

+Note: task names must follow the format "ti" where 't' is a String literal and 'i' is the number of the task.
+The first task in a taskset must always be "t0".

 An example of the acceptable input file is provided with a caption; 'exampleinput.txt'.

 ## Output